 What’s equally important is that 81% of all emails are opened and read on mobile devices.
 So it’s not difficult to guess what happens when the email or your business website isn’t mobile-friendly.
 Research shows that 80% of recipients delete the email instantly!

-In other words, having a well-planned email marketing campaign isn’t enough.
-A website that’s not optimized for mobile will most likely scare the visitors away.
+All the statistics and our experience with numerous campaigns prove that having a well-planned email marketing campaign isn’t enough, as a website that’s not optimized for mobile will most likely scare them away.
 Besides an incentive, they must be able to browse the landing pages of your online shop comfortably.

 People Enjoy Mobile Shopping